ipathum/japamalaya/README.md

-# japamalaya
+# japamalaya Sinhala

-A new Flutter project.
+A new Flutter app that Sinhala Rosary and other prayers.

 ## Getting Started